 The Input of an Unbiased, Experienced Guide

 You and your partner know what you know.
 But you’re unaware of what you don’t know!
 A seasoned therapist is here to help fill in the gaps.
-Find a counselor who has the education and practical experience to support and challenge you.
-They will be well-positioned to identify patterns and habits that are currently invisible to you.
+As a counselor who has the education and practical experience to support and challenge you, I’m well-positioned to identify patterns and habits that are currently invisible to you.

 You Have Questions.
 Let’s Work Out the Answers Together.

 There is no one perfect way to sustain a long-term relationship.
 Quite often, life together will leave you both looking for answers.
-As a counselor with vast experience working with couples, I can help you both better understand your emotions, your experiences, and your bond.
+As a counselor with vast experience working with couples, I can help both of you better understand your emotions, your experiences, and your bond.
 Read more about couples counseling and let’s connect soon to talk.
 I’d love to set up a consultation with you at your earliest convenience.